Eltaurus-Lt/CourseDump2022/README.md

 ### Batch download

-1. Make a list of urls of the Memrise courses to download in the `queue.txt` file found in the extension folder (make sure to include full urls, including the name of a course after its number – the examples of urls are provided in the file)
+1. Make a list of urls of the Memrise courses to download in the `queue.txt` file found in the extension folder (make sure to write full urls, including the name of a course after its number – the examples are provided in the file)
 2. Set `"batch_download": true` ([changing settings](https://github.com/Eltaurus-Lt/CourseDump2022#settings))
-3. During batch download the option of downloading media is defined by `always_download_media` parameter.
+3. During the batch download the option of downloading media is defined by `always_download_media` parameter.
 So set `"always_download_media": true` to download all media files or `"always_download_media": false` to download none
 4. Open any [Memrise](https://memrise.com/) page and make sure you are logged in
 5. Click the extension icon <picture><source media="(prefers-color-scheme: dark)" srcset="https://user-images.githubusercontent.com/93875472/212484466-55d630f7-763b-44a9-a858-a7a8c5898948.png"><img src="https://user-images.githubusercontent.com/93875472/197039734-bd2efdf8-a6c6-4327-8617-f2d3a95fcb3a.png" alt="CourseDump2022 icon"></picture>